This restaurant worthy dish is as easy as it is delicious!

-Rice for Risotto
+Ingredients for Risotto

-Tips for Perfect Creamy Risotto
+Tips for Creamy Risotto

-Risotto can seem intimidating since we often enjoy it at fancy restaurants but to be honest, it’s pretty easy!
+Risotto can seem intimidating since we often enjoy it at fancy restaurants but, to be honest, it’s pretty easy!
 Here are a few tips for success.

-- Stir Frequently Stirring helps release starches resulting in a creamy dish.
+- Stir Frequently: Stirring helps release starches resulting in a creamy dish.

 To Make Ahead